freenet/freenet-core/docs/src/components.md

 * Manage communication between contracts, delegates, and UI componets

-The kernel is written in Rust and is designed to be small (hopefully less than 5 MB), efficient, and run on a wide range of devices like smartphones, desktop computers, and embedded devices.
+The kernel is written in Rust and is designed to be small (hopefully less than 5 MB), efficient, and able to run on a wide range of devices like smartphones, desktop computers, and embedded devices.

 ## User Interface